davidmcfar/d_mcfarlane_m_settimi_midterm/README.md

 ![cattouchingdog](images/catsvsdogsbanner.jpeg)

-## all about cats vs dogs
+## All about cats vs dogs
--A clash of the greatest philosophies
+- A clash of the greatest philosophies

-## requirements
+## Requirements
 - use a browser that is mordern

 ## Built with: